 A purposive sampling technique was used to select individuals who identified as engaged or informed on gender issues, ensuring a diverse range of opinions across different socioeconomic and cultural backgrounds.
 To ensure balanced representation, participants were drawn from both urban and rural areas, allowing for a comparative analysis of feminist perspectives in different socio-cultural settings.
 A structured online questionnaire was designed and distributed via Google Forms, targeting 250 Gen-Z youth (aged 18-25) across the five selected African countries.
 The questionnaire included both closed and Likert-scale questions to quantify support for feminist ideologies, exposure to digital media and shifts in gender role perceptions over time.
 Qualitative data were collected through in-depth interviews.
 To capture detailed perspectives, in vivo interviews were conducted with a selected group of Gen-Z participants across urban and rural settings in Nigeria, South Africa, Kenya, Ghana and Zambia.
 The interviews focused on participants’ personal experiences with feminism, perceptions of gender roles and the influence of cultural, religious and digital media factors in shaping their views.

-Table 1: Participant Segmentation by Age, Gender and Country
+Table 1.
+Participant Segmentation by Age, Gender and Country